ujadh/analogclock/README.md

 >*Let's describe briefly the product/service/software solution, a little background and essentially related things?
 If you are doing exercise please check if you can use existing stakeholders real names!
 Otherwise, all names will be changed to self-invented pseudo names* -->

-### Forum Service for WIMMA Lab
+### Forum Service for Wimma Capstone
 **Description:**

-The Forum Service for WIMMA Lab is a cutting-edge online collaboration platform developed by CodeMinds Ltd. This service is designed to seamlessly integrate with WIMMA Lab's educational platform, creating a dynamic hub for students, educators, and enthusiasts.
+The Forum Service for Wimma Capstone is a cutting-edge online collaboration platform developed by CodeMinds Ltd. This service is designed to seamlessly integrate with Wimma Capstone's educational platform, creating a dynamic hub for students, educators, and enthusiasts.
 The forum service goes beyond traditional discussion platforms, offering innovative features to enhance user engagement and knowledge sharing.

 **1. User-Centric Experience:**
 - Intuitively designed forum for diverse user needs.
-- Fosters connection and knowledge sharing among the WIMMA Lab community.
+- Fosters connection and knowledge sharing among the Wimma Capstone community.

 **2. Innovative Collaboration:**
 - Real-time collaboration tools for dynamic discussions.